paulohsilvapinto/aws-certify/docs/services/analytics/emr.md

 Frameworks and applications are chosen at cluster launch, so that EMR can install all required dependencies automatically.

+You can automate the instance creation with custom libraries by creating a *bootstrap* script or by creating a custom *AMI*.

+The cluster can be launched using ***instance fleets*** or ***uniform instance groups*** configuration.

+- ***Instance fleets***: allow you to select a variety of EC2 types and set a target On-Demand capacity and target Spot capacity.
+AWS will then try to provision those instances with a mix of EC2.
+It cannot be auto-scaled.
+- ***Uniform instance groups***: In each group, every EC2 instance will have the same capacity.
+There must be one primary instance group that contains one Amazon EC2 instance, a core instance group that contains one or more EC2 instances, and up to 48 optional task instance groups.
+Each group can be scaled manually or automatically.
+The metric **YARNMemoryAvailablePercentage** is handy for autoscaling.

 Jobs can be defined and initiated via *CLI*, by connecting directly to the *Master Node*, or via *AWS Console*.

 There are two ways of running a Cluster: